hussainabid7199/hussainabid7199/README.md

-- 👋 Hi, I’m @hussainabid7199
+- 👋 Hi, I’m Abid Hussain
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Develpment
-- 📫 How to reach me ...
+- 📫 How to reach me hussainabid7199@gmail.com

 <!---
 hussainabid7199/hussainabid7199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.